OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 # Known Behaviour

 * **Use Case:** Reducing the **User Session Limit** [field in System configuration]
-  * The **User Session Limit** should be first reduced in space.vars.SITENAME and then in Windchill RV&S.
+  * The **User Session Limit** should be first reduced in <code class="expression">space.vars.SITENAME</code> and then in Windchill RV&S.
-  * Mismatch in this limit between space.vars.SITENAME and Windchill RV&S can lead to temporary failures with error message: "MKS161774: Too many concurrent logins.
+  * Mismatch in this limit between <code class="expression">space.vars.SITENAME</code> and Windchill RV&S can lead to temporary failures with error message: "MKS161774: Too many concurrent logins.
 Maximum allowed number of concurrent logins is 1.
 Please log out from unused Windchill RV&S clients to allow for new logins."_

  **Entity specific information**

 ## Test Suite
-* space.vars.SITENAME does not support **Branches**, **Labels** and **Change Packages** actions for Test Suite synchronization.
+* <code class="expression">space.vars.SITENAME</code> does not support **Branches**, **Labels** and **Change Packages** actions for Test Suite synchronization.

 ## Test Case and Test Steps